 How to Get Rid of Roaches in North Carolina

 So how can you eliminate roaches if these suckers can’t even be killed by a nuclear explosion?
-Don’t lose hope--where there is a will, there is a way!
+Don’t lose hope – where there is a will, there is a way!
+But before you can get rid of roaches in your home, you need to first know the type of pest you are dealing with.
+While there are thousands of roaches across the globe, there is a handful that are commonly found in NC.

 If you have a roach problem in your home, you might find some great success with this exterminator-recommended solution.
 The trick is to use a 3-1 ratio of borax to sugar.
 The roaches will be attracted to the sugar and eat it right up, along with the borax too.
 The borax dehydrates the roaches’ exoskeletons and kills them within a few hours.